RCPU: Rotation-Constrained Error Compensation for Structured Pruning of Large Language Models: Introduction

 Motivated by these limitations, in this paper, we propose RCPU, a \textbf{R}otation-\textbf{C}onstrained \textbf{P}arameter \textbf{U}pdate, to reduce pruning error while preserving the norm and inner-product structure of output representations. \cref{fig:overview} shows the overview of RCPU.
 Compared to general linear least-squares updates, restricting the update to rotations preserves angles and lengths, which helps avoid geometric distortion under small calibration sets.
 We formulate the alignment between the retained outputs and the original outputs as an Orthogonal Procrustes problem and, for each layer, estimate the optimal rotation and use it to update the parameters.
 The constraint reduces the update's degrees of freedom, which improves statistical stability and makes it less prone to overfitting.
 Moreover, since the choice of retained components strongly affects the effectiveness of rotation-constrained compensation, we adopt a simple pruning score that augments weight magnitude and input scale with input variance.
 By doing this, components contributing to principal output directions are preferentially kept.
 We combine this scoring rule with rotation-constrained updates, and RCPU effectively compensates errors while retaining the components likely to be more important in a geometry-preserving manner.
-In the experiments, we apply RCPU to an existing LLM and evaluate it on a variety of language understanding benchmarks.
-As a result, we demonstrate consistent improvements over existing baselines in both perplexity and task accuracy.
+In the experiments, we apply RCPU to existing LLMs and evaluate it on a variety of language understanding benchmarks.
+As a result, we demonstrate improvements over existing baselines in both perplexity and task accuracy.
 The main contributions of this paper are as follows: \begin{itemize} \item We formulate the compensation method via orthogonal rotation applied immediately after column pruning, and combine it with a simple pruning score that incorporates input variability.
 We show improvements over existing baselines in post-pruning evaluation.

 \item The compensation can be inserted directly after Wanda-sp style column pruning, requiring no additional model modifications.
 It requires no extra architectural changes and adds only modest computation. \end{itemize}